 - To develop appropriate procedures for monitoring progress toward implementation of new experimental facilities.

-Serge Desgreniers, University of Ottawa, Canada
+Ian Burgess, University of Saskatchewan, Canada

-Chris Jacobsen, Argonne National Laboratory, USA
+Chris Jacobsen (SAC Chair), Argonne National Lab/Northwestern University, USA

 Heather Jamieson, Queen’s University, Canada

 Shelly Kelly, Argonne National Laboratory, USA

 Elizabeth Shotton, DIAMOND Light Source, U.K.

 Alice Vrielink, The University of Western Australia, Australia

 The Users’ Executive Committee (UEC) serves as an arm’s length advisory group to the Canadian Light Source Science Director and as an advocate for the CLS’s user community.
 The UEC represents the interests of all CLS users; it provides recommendations and feedback to the CLS on opportunities to improve the user experience and enhance scientific capabilities, and it provides a mechanism for users to suggest recommendations for research programs and upgrades in alignment with the CLS Strategic Plan.

 Users are strongly encouraged to contact the UEC individual members, as appropriate, for any concerns or inquiries with regard to the above or any of the following: disputes involving allocation of beam time; Beam Teams and potential membership; concerns over CLS policies and procedures (including health and safety); suggestions for targeted workshops, user training, seminars, summer schools, and the CLS education program; nominations for recipients for UEC Awards; or any other concerns they may have with regard to user issues or experiences at the CLS.